twilio-professional-services/flex-project-template/docs/docs/feature-library/agent-automation.md

 title: agent-automation
 ---

 This feature provides auto select, auto accept and auto wrap-up behavior for agent tasks.
+Wrap-up behavior can be optionally configured to allow agents to request extended wrap-up.
 Tasks qualify for a configuration set based on their channel and a set of required task and/or worker attributes.
 The first configuration set to match is the configuration set used.

 ## known issues